Avergrove/avergroves-learning-notes/docs/tetris/7-2_stacking.md

 ## DT Cannon
-- Easily buildable when you 2-side is flat.
+- Easily buildable when your 2-side is flat.
 Just slap on a J/L + SZ piece and you are good to go!
 - The remaining overhang can be handled in the following way:
     - Build a 4-wide combo (not very strong in TETR.IO unless you have a well to utilize at the end)
     - Anchor set: This doesn't really do "anything" on its own.
 It's mainly for counting to four to retain back to back